Guru-25/SkillRack-Points-Tracker/README.md

 - Displays points with a circular progress bar.
 - Stores user data in MongoDB.
 - Handles cookies for session management.
+- Sends email notifications to admin for new user insertions.

 ## Getting Started